I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The Academy Award for Best Makeup and Hairstyling was subsequently created to honor the makeup work in this film.

-In the film, doctor Treves takes John from a freakshow to a hospital.
-John is seen as retarded at first, but Treves soon finds out that he knows how to read, but after being treated so badly by society, he became soft-spoken and a lone wolf.
-Merrick soon becomes an object of societal curiosity, an actress Madge Kendal visits him and introduces him to Shakespeare, and even Queen Victoria sends her daughter-in-law to visit him.
-People come to visit him and still treat him like a part of a menagerie.
 However, Merrick is soon kidnapped by his former captor, taken to Europe, and becomes a circus attraction again.
 He manages to escape with the help of similar freakshow colleagues.
-He ends up harassed in a nearby train station where he accidentally knocks out a young girl, which causes a furious mob to form ready to lynch him.
+He ends up harassed in a nearby train station where he accidentally knocks out a young girl, which causes a furious mob to form, ready to lynch him.
 Merrick is cornered and trapped once again.
-The society is the one that traps him every time, even though they didn’t let him in.
+Society is the one that traps him every time, even though it didn’t let him in.
 He is chased and has nowhere to go.
 You expect the angry mob to kill him.
 You anticipate him screaming or trying to run away.
 Lynch shows the mob staring at us, the viewers.
 We’re in Merrick’s place now.
-The feeling of imprisonment fulfills every pore of your body.
+The feeling of imprisonment fills every pore of your body.
 But Merrick stops and pauses.
 Everything that was inside him throughout these years comes raining down on each and every one of us.
 He screams, “I am not an elephant!
 I am not an animal!
 I am a human being!
 I… am… a … man!” and collapses.

 Lynch's camera work puts is in Merrick's position in the famous train station scene.
 We're the one that are being stared at.